 There is a saying that you should get outside to get a breath of cold air.
 The saying suggests that the cold air will make you feel better.
 It is a nice saying, but for people who struggle with oral health issues, the idea of cold air is not always as pleasant.
 They think that it will cause their teeth to hurt.
-The question they need to ask is if the cold air is the reason for the pain or is it because of something else.

 What Does Cold Weather Do?

 Cold weather can affect the teeth without you realizing it.
 When teeth are exposed to extreme cold or hot air, they can expand and contract.
-Over time this can cause cracks in the teeth.
+Over time, this can cause cracks in the teeth.
 The changes in the teeth can lead to erosion of the enamel.
-The enamel ids the protective layer of the skin.
+The enamel identifies the protective layer of the skin.
 Without the enamel, the next layer of the teeth becomes exposed.
 This can lead to tooth sensitivity.
 When the cold air reaches the tooth that is sensitive, you feel pain.

 Causes of Weather Sensitivity

-For more information about this or any other oral health issue, contact our office to schedule an appointment.
+For more information about this or any other oral health issue, contact (614) 427-0449 at our office to schedule an appointment.